chudkins/DSF/README.md

 ### Manage-DSF.psm1
 PowerShell module containing various functions for scripts to use.
 ### Manage-DsfProduct.ps1
+Using input from a CSV file, you can...
-Add or change details of non-printed products, using input from a CSV file.
+* Add or change details of non-printed products.
 (Coming soon, ability to delete products.)
+* Publish product to one or more categories.

 ## Planned:
 ### Manage-DsfCategory